hang-kim-stat/Bayesian-Meta/README.md

 # **Supplementary Materials for ''Bayesian Random-Effects Meta-Analysis Integrating Individual Participant Data and Aggregate Data''**

-This repository follows the same structure as [the JASA reproducibility materials template on GitHub](https://github.com/jasa-acs/repro-template).
+This repository uses the template provided by [the JASA reproducibility materials template on GitHub](https://github.com/jasa-acs/repro-template).

 ## `Code` directory